zzhangjii/learning-library/oci-library/qloudable/OCI_Quick_Start/OCI_Quick_Start.md

 15. From OCI services menu Click **Block Volumes** under Block Storage, then Click **Create Block Volume**.

 16. Fill out the dialog box:

 - **Create in Compartment:** Has the correct compartment selected.
 - **Name:** Enter a name for the block volume (e.g. "block_vm).
 - **Availability Domain:** Select the first available domain (must be same as Compute).
 - **SIZE:** Set to 50
 - **BACKUP POLICY:** Set to None (If this field shows ‘Error Retrieving Value’ then leave it as is)

 17. Click **Create Block Volume**.
 Wait for volume to become available.
 Wait for Block Volume state to change from 'Provisioning' to 'Available'

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/OCI_Quick_Start/img/Customer_Lab_003.PNG" alt="image-alt-text" height="200" width="200">

 18. Attach Block volume to your compute instance.
 From OCI services menu Click **Instance** under Compute

-19. For the compute instance created earlier click  Action item.
+19. For the compute instance created earlier, click Action item.
 Click **Attach Block Volume**.

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/OCI_Quick_Start/img/Customer_Lab_004.PNG" alt="image-alt-text" height="200" width="200">

 20. Fill out the dialog box:

 - Choose how you want to attach your block volume:Check Paravirtualized

 **NOTE:** We can also use ISCSI mode, in which case we will not have to use ISCSI commands as detailed later on.
 For more information please refer to ;
 **https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/overview.htm#attachtype** OR refer Appendix section at the end of the lab.

 - BLOCK VOLUME COMPARTMENT: Ensure correct compartment is selected
 - Block Volume: Choose the volume created earlire
 - Access: Choose READ/WRITE